 For us lesser folk, we get down into the basement itself.

-After arranging a visit beforehand, and the on arrival having my ID checked by security, it’s a short through the building to go back outside, and then through a locked anonymous door.
+After arranging a visit beforehand, and then on arrival having my ID checked by security, it’s a short through the building to go back outside, and then through a locked anonymous door.

 Rather wonderfully, in my opinion, they’ve lined the walls with a perforated metal lining, which with the high-end walkway around one side creates a remarkable contrast to the ancient wall within the space.